• Skip to primary navigation

 This strawberry pineapple smoothie recipe is perfect for spring and summertime!
 This Vegan Strawberry Pineapple Smoothie is refreshing, nutritious, and easy to make.
 Plus, it's a great way to use up overripen strawberries and pineapple.
 I hope you enjoy this recipe as much as I do!

-The inspiration for this recipe came from our 3-ingredient pineapple coconut smoothie and our apple strawberry smoothies, blackberry strawberry banana smoothie, and strawberry chocolate smoothies, also on this site.
+The inspiration for this recipe came from our 3-ingredient pineapple coconut smoothie and our apple strawberry smoothies. also on this site.

 We love smoothies and using our own homemade almond milk.
 Both store-bought and homemade oat milk or soy milk work perfectly, as well.

-If you like your bananas on your frozen strawberry smoothie recipe, you should also have to check out our delicious strawberry kiwi banana smoothie, which makes a great low-calorie breakfast or quick snack!
+If you like the bananas on your frozen strawberry smoothie recipe, you should also have to check out our delicious strawberry kiwi banana smoothie, which makes a great low-calorie breakfast or quick snack!

 Jump to: